Ninety One (group): Public's response

-Ninety One, despite immediately winning the hearts of a young, mainly female, Kazakh audience, were met with a huge wave of hostility from the mainstream public.
+Ninety One, despite quickly developing a large, mostly teenage female fanbase, were met with a huge wave of hostility from the mainstream public.
 A lot of local celebrities openly bashed and humiliated them, going as far as to say Ninety One were corrupting their youth.
-Make-up, earrings and dyed hair on men were borderline offensive to the eye of a typical Kazakh, and the group's style was considered to be counter to Kazakh culture.
-And while having nothing against their music, local "activists", enraged by the group's appearance, tried everything in their power to bring the group down.
+Make-up, earrings and dyed hair on men ran counter to traditional gender roles in Kazakhstan, and the group's style was considered to be counter to Kazakh culture.
 Apart from receiving various insults and death threats, Ninety One also had to physically defend themselves from some overzealous anti-fans.

 First Tour "#91"

-On 21 June 2016 Ninety One held their first solo concert in the city of Karaganda as a part of "#91" tour.

-A big number of group's concerts were cancelled due to the "public's" demand.
-Protests were held against the group.
-Staff members and Ninety One themselves couldn't enter the concert venues.
+On June 21, 2016, Ninety One held their first solo concert in the city of Karaganda as a part of their "#91" tour.
+Some of the group's previous planned concerts were cancelled due to public outrage.
+Protests were held against the group so that staff members and even Ninety One themselves couldn't enter their concert venues.

-On 23 July and up until 5 August 2016 Ninety One and a music group Orda (that their producer is a part of) went together on tour around China.
+From July 23 to August 5, Ninety One and Orda — their manager, Erbolat Bedelhan's group — toured China.
 They gave an interview for a Kazakh magazine "Xalhar".

-Second album and a movie (2017)
+JUZ Tour 2k17 (2017)

-On 2 July JUZ Entertainment announced Ninety One's second tour.
+On July 2, 2017, JUZ Entertainment announced Ninety One's second tour.
 JUZ Tour 2k17 was bigger and included even more cities.
 Tour was successful with no major interferences from anti-fans.

 "Mooz" and the movie "91"

-"Mūz" (English: Ice/cold) came out on 21 August 2017.
+"Mūz" (English: Ice/cold) came out on August 21, 2017.
 "Mooz" is an official OST to Ninety One's biographical movie "91".

-On 24 August, movie «91» was released.
-Directed by Askar Uzabaev and produced by Assel Sadvakasova and Yerbolat Bedelkhan, this movie has become an acting debut for the members who had to play themselves on the big screen.
+On August 24, the film "91" was released.
+The movie was the members' acting debut, all playing themselves.
 "91" showcases the difficulties group has experienced: Ninety one's pre-debut and early debut days were marked by the huge backlash they've received from anti-fans and general public.

-And while some people could argue that it's too early for the group to have a movie dedicated to their story, director Askar Uzabaev was confident that the movie needs to be shot.
-Director even managed to persuade the group's own producer - Yerbolat Bedelkhan, who once was opposed to the idea as well.

-Movie "Ninety One" entered the top three Kazakhstani streaming products; for the premiere weekend movie collected 32,672,000 tenge.
+On its premiere weekend, "91" grossed 32,672,000 tenge.